andrew-codes/tiny-url/docs/getting-started.md

 2. For dotnet, launch the `Debug .NET Web Server` in vscode.
 3. For TS, the browser will need to be launched with [remote debugging enabled](./#enable-browser-remote-debugging).
 Note that E2E/component tests do this automatically.
    1. Based on your browser, once open to the http://localhost:5289, launch the `Debug with Edge` or `Debug with Chrome`

+> Note IDE debugging is not enabled for component tests due to time restrictions.

 #### Enable Browser Remote Debugging